-Details of Board members, Board meeting and recruitment and diversity strategy can be found in the Annual Report & Accounts Page 19.
+Details of Board members, Board meetings, recruitment and diversity strategy can be found on Page 22 of the Annual Report & Accounts.

-The Audit and Risk Committee (ARC) ARC is responsible for assisting the Board in fulfilling its oversight responsibilities and advising the Board on the current risk exposures and future risk strategy, and the embedding and maintenance of a supportive risk culture across the company in performing its duties.
+The Audit and Risk Committee (ARC) is responsible for assisting the Board in fulfilling its oversight responsibilities and advising the Board on the current risk exposures and future risk strategy, and the embedding and maintenance of a supportive risk culture across the company in performing its duties.